SherG/tester1/site/content/contact/_index.md

   - heading: Working hours
     text: 'Monday – Friday: 6AM – 8PM '
 ---
 Have a question?
-We'd be delighted to hear it.

-Send us a message and we’ll be in touch soon.
+Send us a message and we’ll get right back to you.

-<h3 class="f4 b lh-title mb2">How can I …?</h3>
+<h3 class="f4 b lh-title mb2">Let's talk</h3>

-You can also use the form below for any inquiries about our fitness program, schedule, monthly subscriptions and scheduling a 1-on-1 session with owner Francisco Villalobos.
+You can also use the form below for any inquiries about our fitness program and for scheduling a free phone consultation.
 Don’t be shy, drop us a line!